On the Convergence of Monte Carlo UCB for Random-Length Episodic MDPs: Almost Sure Convergence for OPFF MDPs

 \section{Almost Sure Convergence for OPFF MDPs}

-In this section, we return to the MC-UCB framework described in Section 2 and derive the almost sure convergence of both the action-value function and state-value function under the OPFF assumption.
+In this section, we return to the MC-UCB framework described in Section \ref{sec:mcucb} and derive the almost sure convergence of both the action-value function and state-value function under the OPFF assumption.

 Before we present the almost sure convergence proof for the OPFF setting, we note that OPFF environments allow the learning agent to revisit previous states for sub-optimal policies; therefore, the agent may get into an infinite loop where the terminal state is never reached.
-To address this issue, we set a time limit $M$ depending on the number of states in the MDP, as shown in Algorithm 2.
+To address this issue, we set a time limit $M$ depending on the number of states in the MDP, as shown in Algorithm \ref{alg:mcucb-opff}.
 If the length of an episode exceeds this limit, we terminate the algorithm (line \ref{line:termination}).
 Additionally, there are some special corner cases where taking sub-optimal actions never yields a complete episode, such as actions leading to a self-loop.
-Although such actions do not prevent the convergence of the estimated state-value functions and the policy, they cause the Q estimates not to converge.
-In order to address this issue, we add lines \ref{line:detect-loop} and \ref{line:detect-loop-next} to the algorithm.
+Therefore, we add lines \ref{line:detect-loop} and \ref{line:detect-loop-next} to the algorithm.
 Since the action-value function for optimal actions will be almost surely greater than that for sub-optimal actions, as we will show in the proof, we can generate a complete episode in those corner cases.

-Note that one can modify MC-UCB to make all Q estimates converge even faster.
-For example, similar to the model-based method \cite{pmlr-v70-azar17a}, one can estimate transition probabilities and V estimates, and then update Q estimates by the Bellman equation.
-In this case, our analytical methodology still applies.
-However, in order to follow the standard MC-UCB framework and to simplify the analysis in this paper, we use the approach mentioned above to deal with the theoretical convergence of all Q values.
 Finally, we use the first-visit mechanism (line \ref{line:first-visit}) to calculate the average returns, since the every-visit mechanism may cause a slower convergence for tasks with cycles \citep{10.1007/BF00114726, Sutton1998}.

 Let $V_n(s)=\frac{1}{n}\sum_{t=1}^n G_t^s$ be the estimated state-value function of state $s$ by averaging total $n$ returns $\{G^s_t\}_{t=1}^n$, where $G_t^s$ is the $t$-th return collected in state $s$; $Q_n(s,a)=\frac{1}{T^s_a(n)}\sum_{u=1}^{T^s_a(n)} G_{a,u}^s$ be the estimated action-value function, where $G_u^{s,a}$ is the $u$-th return collected in state $s$ by choosing action $a$; $T_a^s(n)$ be the number of selections of action $a$ in the state $s$ out of total $n$ visits of that state.
 Let $\{r_u(s,a)\}_{u=1}^{T^k_{a^*}(n)}$ be finite $i.i.d$ reward random variables following an unknown law with an unknown but finite mean $\bar{r}(s,a)$.
 We now present the main result: